-The Local and Special Zero options of the RCBS.Load External Ballistics Calculator generate very precise bullet trajectory.
+The Local and Special Zero options of the GMDR.Load External Ballistics Calculator generate very precise bullet trajectory.
 Their combined use provides accurate estimates of the change in bullet impact point and trajectories, when enviromental or firing conditions are altered.
 They have been developed to satisfy the demands of high precision and competition shooters.

 The most frequent situation faced by the competition shooter is that the gun is perfectly zeroed during let's say: free range in early morning hours (under certain local ambient conditions), but the competition takes place later in the day, when ambient conditions may suffer a drastic change (for example an early morning 5 mph cross wind stops or changes to a 10 mph head wind in the afternoon).
 Where would the bullet impact for the very same load but under the new enviromental conditions?.
 Similar situations faces the hunter who zeroes his(her) gun at the range (where not necessarily standard atmospheric conditions prevail), and who later heads towards the high plains for a hunting trip.